 Wills And Estates

-I provide comprehensive estate planning and administration to clients who want to ensure their wishes are carried out when they pass away.
-At The Ezzell Group, PLLC we understand that every individual has unique needs and desires when it comes to estate planning.
+I am Ehren Stuart Ezzell and I provide comprehensive estate planning and administration to clients who want to ensure their wishes are carried out when they pass away.
+At The Ezzell Group, PLLC, we understand that every individual has unique needs and desires when it comes to estate planning.
 It is our firm’s commitment to develop personal relationships, and I take the time to get to know each client, learn what they want to achieve and work with them to develop an estate plan that will meet each client’s goals.

 Wills

-A will provides clear direction to your family and the court as to how to distribute your estate upon your death.
-The will can determine what property you own, where you want the property to go and how this will be accomplished.
+A will gives your family and the court clear instructions on how to distribute your assets after you pass away.
+It can determine what property you own, where you want the property to go and how this will be accomplished.
 A will can also provide for the family that you wish to protect and who will care for your children or dependents.

 Living Wills